Welcome to Wharton Doctoral Programs!

 Under the laws of the Commonwealth of Pennsylvania, all prospective teaching assistants who will teach undergraduates and whose native language is other than English must undergo an evaluation of their ability to communicate in spoken English before they can undertake teaching responsibilities.
 This includes U.S. citizens, prospective ITAs who have matriculated from other institutions of higher education in the United States and/or who may also have teaching experience in English (For details, see section VI.H. of the Handbook for Faculty and Academic Administrators ).

-To help us determine if you need to take the Interactive Performance Test (IPT) administered by the English Language Programs, please complete the Language Testing Form by September 8th.
+To help us determine if you need to take the Interactive Performance Test (IPT) administered by the English Language Programs, please complete the Language Testing Form prior to the fall semester.

 **Please note, all students, both domestic and international, must complete and submit this form.